Here are a few requirements to make sure that we have the best possible interview.

 Please try to log on about 5-10 minutes early in case we need to troubleshoot any potential issues without cutting into our precious interview time.
 No need to call me early — I will call you to kick things off.

 Turn your camera off while using Skype.

 Since we are doing an audio podcast, you do not need to turn on your camera for video.
-Actually, it’s preferable if you just leave it off — Skype will dedicate more resources to make sure your connection is best suited for audio only.
+Just leave it off — Skype will dedicate more resources to make sure your connection is best suited for audio only.

 Make sure you’re in a quiet indoor environment.

 Try to eliminate any other background noise, like fans or air conditioners or pets.
 Also, please make sure you are indoors — not outside, not in your car, on the bus, in the airport, etc.